Oil Hits Two-Year High but Stocks Muted in Wake of Saudi Arrests -- 3rd Update

 "We continue to believe that tax legislation has around a two-thirds chance of becoming law by early 2018," Jan Hatzius, chief economist at Goldman Sachs, said in a research email.
 "The release of the House legislation is a positive step in that it moves the process forward."

+"It is a risk for bond yields, because I just don't think it's priced in, " Mr. Bell said.
+"We're underweight bonds."

+U.S. bond yields edged down slightly from closing levels Friday.
+The yield on 10-year U.S. Treasurys dipped to 2.325% from a close of 2.334% last week.

-In Asia, Hong Kong's Hang Seng Index fell by as much as 1.6% earlier in the session, before reversing losses to trade roughly flat as European bourses opened.
+In Asia, Hong Kong's Hang Seng Index fell by as much as 1.6% earlier in the session, before reversing losses to close down just 0.02%.

 Some market participants credited political unrest in Saudi Arabia with sparking short-lived investor jitters in Hong Kong.